pedromsantos/ts-kata/src/13_RefactoringGolf/hole1/README.md

 # Hole 1 to Hole 2

-Change the code in hole 1 to be identical to the code on hole 2, both implenentation and tests can change.
+Change the code in hole 1 to be identical to the code in hole 2; implementation and tests can change.

 ## Refactorings